 The Board actively supports the Liberty Source mission by combining deep understanding of outsourcing and shared services operations, impressive track records starting and nurturing successful businesses, and a passion to create lasting social impact.

 Peter Allen, Chair

-Wolfgang Müller is the CFO of DDD.
+Wolfgang Mueller is the Chief Financial Officer of DDD.
 He started his career in Albania in the early post- communist years as a finance consultant to the dairy industry and as a consultant and successful entrepreneur in the fast-growing printing industry.
-For the next 14 years, he lived in Switzerland and worked at the Geberit Group, the European market leader in sanitary technology.
-He rose to Chief Corporate Controller in the finance department before moving to Geberit’s Swiss subsidiary to head their marketing and product management department.
-Wolfgang studied Business Administration at the European School of Business in Reutlingen, Germany and Reims, France and earned his Master’s in Development Studies at the London School of Economics.
+For the next 14 years, he lived in Switzerland and worked at the Geberit Group, a Swiss Blue Chip company and the European market leader in sanitary technology.
+He rose to Chief Corporate Controller in their finance department before moving to Geberit’s Swiss subsidiary to lead marketing and product management.
+Wolfgang studied Business Administration at the European School of Business in Reutlingen, Germany and Reims, France and earned his Master’s degree in Development Studies at the London School of Economics and Political Science.